 6. Respect wildlife

 While Iceland does not have many native animals, it is important to respect the wildlife that you come across during your visit.
-Whether that be sheep crossing the road, horses grazing on the edge of a field or ducks swimming in a pond—all of them live within an ecosystem that commands respect.
-Things to keep in mind when encountering Icelandic wildlife is not to feed animals food that they shouldn’t be eating, drive carefully when you come across them on the road, and be gentle.
+Whether that be sheep crossing the road, horses grazing on the edge of a field, or ducks swimming in a pond—all of them live within an ecosystem that commands respect.
+Things to keep in mind when encountering Icelandic wildlife are not to feed animals food that they shouldn’t be eating, to drive carefully when you come across them on the road, and be gentle.

-If we all do our part (and every little bit counts) to help preserve, restore and respect the environment, together we can continue to enjoy all the natural splendor Iceland has to offer.
+If we all do our part (and every little bit counts) to help preserve, restore, and respect the environment, together we can continue to enjoy all the natural splendor Iceland has to offer.